A True Story

 "Why do you admire him?"
 Ruth asked.

-Then I quickly replied, "Because he was a wise, young and charismatic president."
+I swiftly replied, "Because he was a wise, young and charismatic president."

 Well, I can't recall when I first heard of President Kennedy.
 All I remember is that I quoted him in an argument I was having with my volleyball team-mates at Starehe some time in 2003 as we debated on who would travel to Kisumu for the national championships which we had just qualified to attend.
 Using President Kennedy's words, I challenged the team-mates by saying, "Ask not what the team can do for you but what you can do for the team."

 Later on in 2007 when I became interested in public-speaking, I came to love President Kennedy's 1961 inaugural address which was voted as the second best speech of the 20th Century.
 I would listen to it again and again whenever I was alone and in high spirits.

 So often did I listen to that famous inaugural address that I can still spout some lines from it, such as President Kennedy asking Americans to join him in fighting "the four common enemies of man: poverty, disease, tyranny and war itself."

-When I matriculated at JKUAT that same year in 2007, I came across Theodore White's The Making of the President in the university library which had a cover-page photo of President Kennedy looking calm and composed.
+When I matriculated at JKUAT that same year in 2007, I came across Theodore White's The Making of the President in the university library.
+The book had a cover-page photo of President Kennedy looking calm and composed.
 I came to like that photo so much that I would view it most times I visited the library.

 So much did President Kennedy admire courage that he wrote a book about it titled Profiles in Courage which became a best-seller and won him a Pulitzer Prize.
 He narrated in the book about the experiences of men who demonstrated great courage in times of national crisis.
 I read that book when I was at the University of Nairobi in 2011, so I know what I am talking about.